birnstiel/tripodpy_tutorial/README.md

 pixi run notebook
 ```

-Of course you can also manually install the package with `pip install .` and run
+Of course, you can also manually install the package with `pip install .` and
-the notebook with your own Jupyter environment.
+run the notebook with your own Jupyter environment.

 > **Note**
 > If you want this environment to be available in Jupyter, you can install the